MySQL

 debezium.poll.interval.ms: 50

-# Enable parsing filters
+# Enable parsing filter

 scan.only.deserialize.captured.tables.changelog.enabled: true